“For the time will come when they will not endure sound doctrine….” “Preach the word….with great patience and instruction” (2 Timothy 4:2,3).

 This thinking says if we can just get people to “pray the sinner’s prayer,” we have rescued them from hell.

 Right thinking says, “Show me that in the Word.”
 Jesus did not send His people to get people to pray a loaded prayer but to make disciples of all nations.

-Background: A pastor in our city printed the sinner’s prayer on a card which he handed out to all his members.
+Background: A pastor in one city where I served printed the sinner’s prayer on a card which he handed out to all his members.
 They were charged to get friends and family, co-workers, anyone, to pray that prayer.
-Their goal was a thousand people a year.
+Their goal was a thousand people a year to say those words.
 Meanwhile, their church continued along running 25 each Sunday.
 What’s wrong with this picture?

 Question: Isn’t it important to get people saved?
 You bet it is.
 But the goal is to bring them into the body as a disciple (learner) who will grow in Christ and become a worker in the Kingdom.
 We are not sent to make friends or converts, not “likes” or supporters, but to make disciples!
 (See Matthew 28:18-20)

 5) “Doing evangelism wrong is better than nothing.
 After all, the unsaved can’t get any more lost than they already are.”

 This thinking says anything we do is better than nothing.
 Even the “Holy Ghost-shouting con men” of which revivalism in America has produced too many or the manipulative masters of emotions and purveyors of feel-good theology which have filled our church rolls with names but left the pews vacant, even these are better than nothing, according to this thinking.
 After all–and I have heard this said–“we can’t get the lost any more lost than they already are.”